Point counts, automorphisms, and gonalities of Shimura curves: Tetragonal Shimura curves

-For the remaining pairs which we found to be geometrically tetragonal in Part (1) via Atkin--Lehner quotient maps, we attempt to show that $X_0^D(N)$ is tetragonal over $\Q$ by showing that either \begin{itemize} \item there is a degree $2$ Atkin--Lehner quotient map $X_0^D(N) \to X_0^D(N)/\langle w_m \rangle$ to a sub-hyperelliptic curve with a rational CM point, or \item there is a degree $4$ Atkin--Lehner quotient map $X_0^D(N) \to X_0^D(N)/\langle w_{m_1}, w_{m_2} \rangle$ with the target quotient having genus $0$ and a rational CM point, such that it is isomorphic to $\mathbb{P}^1_{\Q}$. \end{itemize} In both cases, we prove the existence of rational CM points on such quotients by using the work of \cite{GR06} and \cite{Saia24} to determine all quadratic CM points on $X_0^D(N)$, and using \cite[Corollary 5.14]{GR06} to determine such points whose image on a quotient of the form $X_0^D(N)/\langle w_m \rangle$ has residue field $\Q$.
+For the remaining pairs which we found to be geometrically tetragonal in Part~(1) via Atkin--Lehner quotient maps, we attempt to show that $X_0^D(N)$ is tetragonal over~$\Q$ by showing that either \begin{itemize} \item there is an Atkin--Lehner quotient map $X_0^D(N) \to X_0^D(N)/\langle w_m \rangle$ of degree~$2$ to a sub-hyperelliptic curve with a rational CM point, or \item there is an Atkin--Lehner quotient map $X_0^D(N) \to X_0^D(N)/\langle w_{m_1}, w_{m_2} \rangle$ of degree~$4$ with the latter quotient having genus~$0$ and a rational CM point, such that it is isomorphic to $\mathbb{P}^1_{\Q}$. \end{itemize} In both cases, we prove the existence of rational CM points on such quotients by using the work of \cite{GR06} and \cite{Saia24} to determine all quadratic CM points on $X_0^D(N)$, and using \cite[Corollary 5.14]{GR06} to determine such points whose image on a quotient of the form $X_0^D(N)/\langle w_m \rangle$ has residue field $\Q$.
 All $83$ pairs handled in this manner, along with an Atkin--Lehner involution whose corresponding quotient provably has a rational CM point and is used in the argument, are listed in \cref{table: tetragonal_by_CM}.

-\item For the $322$ pairs listed in \cref{table: non-tetragonal_CS2}, the argument is as follows: if $X_0^D(N)$ has a geometrically tetragonal map, then for every Hall divisor $m \parallel DN$ with $m>1$ the Castelnuovo--Severi inequality tells us that either the geometrically tetragonal map factors through the quotient map $X_0^D(N) \rightarrow X_0^D(N)/\langle w_m \rangle$ or